VickCG/VickCG/README.md

 ### Hi there! 👋 I’m Vick

-🚀 Senior Software Engineer & AI Engineer with 10+ years of experience building production-grade systems, now deeply focused on AI-native applications and LLM-powered products.
+🚀 I’m a Senior Software Engineer & AI Engineer with over 10 years of experience building real-world systems that actually run in production.
+These days, I spend most of my time working on AI-powered products, especially applications built around LLMs.

-👨‍🏭 I design, build, and scale AI-first systems where Large Language Models are core infrastructure, not add-ons.
-My work bridges software engineering rigor and modern AI capabilities, turning LLMs into reliable, controllable, and cost-efficient production systems.
+👨‍🏭 I enjoy owning systems end to end, from designing the architecture and writing clean code, to integrating AI and making sure everything is stable, efficient, and maintainable in the long run.
+For me, LLMs aren’t just features to plug in, they’re part of the core system that needs to be designed carefully to work well at scale.

 ### What I'm currently focusing 📚
-- AI-Powered Applications & Platforms
+- Building practical AI-powered applications and platforms
-- LLM orchestration & agentic workflows
+- Designing LLM workflows and AI agents that solve real problems
-- Retrieval-Augmented Generation (RAG) at scale
+- Implementing RAG systems that work reliably with real data
-- AI automation for SaaS & enterprise products
+- Using AI to automate workflows for SaaS and enterprise products

 🤖 AI & LLM Expertise
-- LLM Providers: OpenAI, Anthropic, Gemini, open-source models (LLaMA, Mistral)
+- Hands-on experience with LLM providers including OpenAI, Anthropic, Gemini.
-- Prompt Engineering → Prompt Architecture (contracts, templates, versioning)
+- Strong focus on prompt architecture (reusable templates, contracts, and versioning), not just one-off prompts.
-- Agentic Systems: tool-calling, multi-agent coordination, memory systems
+- Built agentic systems with tool calling, multi-agent coordination, and memory.
-- RAG: chunking strategies, hybrid search, reranking, embeddings optimization
+- Designed and shipped RAG pipelines with hybrid search, embeddings, and reranking.
-- Vector Databases: Milvus, Pinecone, FAISS, pgvector
+- Worked with vector databases such as Milvus, Pinecone, FAISS, and pgvector.
-- LLM Evaluation: offline/online evals, hallucination detection, quality scoring
+- Set up LLM evaluation to track quality, reduce hallucinations, and monitor performance.
-- AI Orchestration: LangGraph, LangChain, custom workflow engines
+- Used LLM orchestration frameworks like LangGraph and LangChain, plus custom workflows when needed.
-- AI Safety & Cost Control: guardrails, rate limits, fallback models
+- Production-focused approach to AI safety, cost control, and fallbacks.
-- AI-Generated Content: text, documents, emails, reports, automation flows
+- Shipped AI-generated content systems (emails, documents, reports, automation).

 🧰 Engineering Stack
 Backend